Lucky Bastard (2013 film)

 Lucky Bastard is a 2013 found footage horror film and the directorial debut of American producer Robert Nathan.
-The film had its world premiere in May 2013 at the Monaco Film Festival and was given a limited theatrical release on February 14, 2014 in the United States.
+The film had its world premiere in May 2013 at the Monaco Film Festival and was given a limited theatrical release on February 14, 2014, in the United States.
 It stars Don McManus as a porn site owner that finds more than he anticipated when he hires a seemingly docile young man (Jay Paulson) to have sex on camera.

-The film's portrayals of sex and violence resulted in the movie gaining a NC-17 rating.
+The film's sexual content resulted in the movie gaining a NC-17 rating.
 The film staff was given recommendations on how to change this to an R rating, but they declined because "if we recut it there won’t be any movie left".